HomeGuidesAPI ReferenceChangelog

 How to estimate energy consumption?

-Developers can call wallet/triggerconstantcontract API to estimate the energy consumption value of calling contracts.
+Developers can call wallet/triggerconstantcontract API to estimate the energy consumption value of a contract invocation or deployment transaction.
+Let's take an example to illustrate:

 $ curl -X POST https://nile.trongrid.io/wallet/triggerconstantcontract -d '{